Celebrating Culture and Race: Establishing Equitable Math Practices in the Classroom

 2. Foster Collaborative Learning and Discussion

 Creating opportunities for collaborative learning and discussion can promote equity in the math classroom.
-Research suggests that
+Research suggests that collaborative learning environments can help students develop a deeper understanding of mathematical concepts and improve problem-solving skills

 (Cohen & Lotan, 2014).
 Hence, teachers should encourage students to work in groups with diverse students, where they can exchange their cultural perspectives and approaches to problem-solving.
 As they do this, students will grasp a stronger sense of knowledge of the content, and benefit from the mathematical discourse experienced with their peers.
 Further, it will support teacher in their efforts to build a healthy metacognitive flow as teachers scaffold learners into thinking about their thoughts and thinking about the math.
 Cohen and Lotan (2014) mention how teachers can utilize this in group discussions, stating that it is “important that the group discussion be articulate and thoughtful” …and that “teachers should consider using a specific skill builder designed to teach the kinds of “talk” you want to hear (p.
 48).”
 By valuing and respecting each student's contributions, teachers can create an inclusive space where all voices are heard and valued.